Value Investing, Strategy & Screening Guide + eBook/pdf

 Diversified investors assume most people make poor stock choices.
 The diversified investor tries to counter the poor stock choices by buying various stocks that meet his criteria.

-A diversified investor who seeks dividend income will buy high-dividend yield stocks in several industries in an attempt to create safer cash flow.
+A diversified investor seeking dividend income will buy high-dividend yield stocks in several industries to create safer cash flow.
 A diversified investor who seeks franchise value will buy stocks in companies with high franchise values.

 Buffett buys a variety of growing cash-rich companies to create high cash flow.
-Buffett’s hope is that Berkshire Hathaway (NYSE: BRK.B) will always generate some cash from its many businesses.
+Buffett hopes that Berkshire Hathaway (NYSE: BRK.B) will always generate some cash from its many businesses.

 Understanding the strategy is the key to learning value investing.
 All good value investors are good strategists.
 The ultimate goal of a successful value investor is to design and implement a successful value investing strategy.